-The students have embraced this event and the quality and diversity of films they produced is awe-inspiring.
-It gives the students a unique outlet to showcase their work that is not available at most schools throughout the entire state of New Jersey.
+The students have embraced this event, and the quality and diversity of films they produced is awe-inspiring.
+It gives the students a unique outlet to showcase their work that is not available at most schools throughout New Jersey.
 This event exhibits the influence of the EdFMSH donations on our students.
 Studio 462 was solely started in Millburn High School via funding from EdFMSH grants/gifts.
-These gifts to the studio and related art courses have been over $70,000 since the Millburn Film Fest inception.
+Gifts to the studio and related art courses have totaled over $70,000 since Millburn Film Fest’s inception.

 We are now in the 8th year of showcasing Millburn students’ talent and couldn’t be any prouder of what the students produce and we get to share with the community each year!
 Please come and see the films and support the students and schools through the Education Foundation of Millburn-Short Hills.